With K-cups producing (per user) an average of a 6 cubit foot room

 every year worth of waste, it is worth noting you might not be "wasting"

-coffee, but you are adding to that Pacific trash pile in grand fashion.
+coffee, but you are adding to our trash problem.

 I digress.
 I know most Kcup drinkers don't know that pod is a major